jjnether/obsidian_backup/jnetherton/DA/Active Orders/114822 - Camp Humphreys.md

 2-8) Communication restoration – During DNP error and fixing occurred, whether the protocol session auto reset and DNP data transferring stably synchronized.
 (Have you generated the report by event log?)

 2-9) DNP Data mapping – Given set value (AI/AO, BI/BO) information for transferred DNP data is not verified to be properly loaded during FAT.
+- Show DNP map in as shipped program?